Ed-Fi-Exchange-OSS/LMS-Toolkit/src/schoology-extractor/tests/data_generation/README.md

 | Number of retry attempts for failed API calls | no (default: 4) | none | REQUEST_RETRY_COUNT |
 | Timeout window for retry attempts, in seconds | no (default: 60 seconds) | none | REQUEST_RETRY_TIMEOUT_SECONDS |

-## Additional Configuration
+## Configuration Requiring Code Changes

-The number of entities to generate are currently hardcoded in the `__main__`.py file, requiring an edit to change.
-For each type of entity, certain values (e.g. valid email domains) may be hardcoded at the top of file where data generation takes place (e.g. `users.py` for Users).
+The `__main__.py` contains constants controlling the number of entities to be generated and loaded for each entity type.
+These should be edited directly in the file to tune the generator.

-When possible, API loaders for each type of entity will have code to roll back entity creation.
-This can be enabled/disabled by commenting out the usage of _rollback* functions.
+Additionally, at the end of `__main__.py` rollbacks are performed on all loaded data, removing that just-created data from Schoology.
+Comment out the rollback section to preserve the data in Schoology.

 ## Execution